HerczigA/CMake_C-/README.txt

 In case of successfully read and process the program the new string try to write another file (useful.txt) To use CMake first you have to use <cmake .>.
 It will generate the Makefile and the important dependencies.
 After that you can build with <cmake --build .>.
 It will build the binary to the room directory.

+For using ninja < cmake -GNinja .>.
+Then after built ninja files just add <ninja > command.
+It makes much faster compiling and building.
+It will handle to use with simplier commands